Overwatch 2 builds upon the legacy and foundation of the original hero shooter with a host of new gameplay and progression systems.

 While some criticisms have been made regarding Infinite’s lackluster multiplayer offerings, not all of it is bad.

-The game boasts a wide array of PvP playlists, daily/weekly challenges to earn XP, and battle pass rewards for customizing your character.
+The game boasts a broad array of PvP playlists, daily/weekly challenges to earn XP, and battle pass rewards for personalizing your character.

 Shatterline